robertorcosta/azure-docs.pt-br/articles/virtual-machines/workloads/mainframe-rehosting/mainframe-white-papers.md

 ms.date: 04/02/2019
 ms.topic: article
 ms.service: multiple
-ms.openlocfilehash: 29665639e90f729f5506a0a12241bb04fd88e69c
+ms.openlocfilehash: dd91b4331a6093d1cf208893d5d88746707b473b
-ms.sourcegitcommit: d4dfbc34a1f03488e1b7bc5e711a11b72c717ada
+ms.sourcegitcommit: d6b68b907e5158b451239e4c09bb55eccb5fef89
 ms.translationtype: MT
 ms.contentlocale: pt-BR
-ms.lasthandoff: 06/13/2019
+ms.lasthandoff: 11/20/2019
-ms.locfileid: "60859317"
+ms.locfileid: "74224734"
 ---
-# <a name="azure-white-papers-about-mainframe-topics"></a>White papers do Azure sobre tópicos de mainframe
+# <a name="azure-white-papers-about-mainframe-topics"></a>Azure white papers about mainframe topics

-Obtenha recursos sobre a migração de mainframe, nova hospedagem e movimentação de sistemas com base em IBM Z para o Microsoft Azure.
+Get resources about mainframe migration, rehosting, and moving IBM Z-based systems to Microsoft Azure.

-### <a name="demystifying-mainframe-to-azure-migrationhttpsazuremicrosoftcomresourcesdemystifying-mainframe-to-azure-migration"></a>[Desmistificando mainframe para a migração do Azure](https://azure.microsoft.com/resources/demystifying-mainframe-to-azure-migration/)
+### <a name="demystifying-mainframe-to-azure-migrationhttpsazuremicrosoftcomresourcesdemystifying-mainframe-to-azure-migration"></a>[Demystifying mainframe to Azure migration](https://azure.microsoft.com/resources/demystifying-mainframe-to-azure-migration/)

-O Azure fornece uma alternativa de mainframe capaz de oferecer recursos e funcionalidade equivalente.
-Neste documento, por Larry Mead da equipe do AzureCAT, aborda os principais componentes de mainframe IBM z/OS e os equivalentes do Azure.
-Ele também fornece um roteiro para iniciar a conversa com tomadores de decisões IT que assinaram filosofias de mainframe desatualizados.
+Azure provides a mainframe alternative capable of delivering equivalent functionality and features.
+This paper, by Larry Mead of the AzureCAT team, covers the major IBM z/OS mainframe components and the Azure equivalents.
+It also provides a road map for starting the conversation with IT decision-makers who subscribe to outdated mainframe philosophies.

-### <a name="move-mainframe-compute-and-storage-to-azurehttpsazuremicrosoftcomresourcesmove-mainframe-compute-and-storage-to-azure"></a>[Mover o mainframe computação e armazenamento para o Azure](https://azure.microsoft.com/resources/move-mainframe-compute-and-storage-to-azure/)
+### <a name="move-mainframe-compute-and-storage-to-azurehttpsazuremicrosoftcomresourcesmove-mainframe-compute-and-storage-to-azure"></a>[Move mainframe compute and storage to Azure](https://azure.microsoft.com/resources/move-mainframe-compute-and-storage-to-azure/)

-Para executar cargas de trabalho de mainframe no Microsoft Azure, você precisa saber como os recursos do seu mainframe se comparam com o Azure.
-Com base em um z14 um mainframe IBM, este guia por Larry Mead do AzureCAT explora como obter resultados comparáveis no Azure.
-Os recursos de computação e armazenamento altamente escalonáveis no Azure fornecem benefícios imediatos para as organizações que executam cargas de trabalho de mainframe.
+To run mainframe workloads on Microsoft Azure, you need to know how your mainframe’s capabilities compare to Azure.
+Based on an IBM z14 mainframe, this guide by Larry Mead of AzureCAT explores how to get comparable results on Azure.
+The massively scalable compute and storage resources on Azure provide immediate benefits to organizations running mainframe workloads.

-### <a name="microsoft-azure-government-cloud-for-mainframe-applicationshttpsazuremicrosoftcomresourcesmicrosoft-azure-government-cloud-for-mainframe-applications"></a>[Nuvem de governo do Microsoft Azure para aplicativos de mainframe](https://azure.microsoft.com/resources/microsoft-azure-government-cloud-for-mainframe-applications/)
+### <a name="microsoft-azure-government-cloud-for-mainframe-applicationshttpsazuremicrosoftcomresourcesmicrosoft-azure-government-cloud-for-mainframe-applications"></a>[Microsoft Azure Government cloud for mainframe applications](https://azure.microsoft.com/resources/microsoft-azure-government-cloud-for-mainframe-applications/)

-Planejar uma migração de aplicativo é o momento ideal para adicionar valor e agilidade para até mesmo cargas de trabalho de mainframe bem estabelecidos.
-Neste guia rápido, Larry Mead do AzureCAT mostra como os agências governamentais dos Estados Unidos e seus parceiros podem usar Azure governamental para aplicativos de mainframe — e a migração não pode ser tão difícil quanto você acha.
-O Azure Government oferece as vantagens de um mainframe em um ambiente mais eficiente e ágil.
-Além disso, o Azure governamental acumulado uma autoridade provisória de funcionamento (P-ATO) para FedRAMP alto impacto.
+Planning an application migration is the ideal time to add value and agility to even well-established mainframe workloads.
+In this quick guide, Larry Mead of AzureCAT shows how United States government agencies and their partners can use Azure Government for mainframe applications—and migration may not be as difficult as you think.
+Azure Government delivers the advantages of a mainframe in a more cost-efficient and agile environment.
+In addition, Azure Government earned a Provisional Authority to Operate (P-ATO) for FedRAMP High Impact.

 ### <a name="deploy-ibm-db2-purescale-on-azurehttpsazuremicrosoftcomresourcesdeploy-ibm-db2-purescale-on-azure"></a>[Implantar o IBM DB2 pureScale no Azure](https://azure.microsoft.com/resources/deploy-ibm-db2-purescale-on-azure/)

-Saiba mais em nossa experiência com uma empresa que rehosted recentemente o seu ambiente do IBM DB2 no Azure.
-Este guia foi escrito por AzureCAT e DMJ membros da equipe que estavam lá: Larry Mead, Benjamin Guinebertière, Alessandro Vozza, and Jonathon Frost.
-Eles descrevem as etapas que levaram durante a migração.
-Suas descobertas foram revisadas por membros da equipe pureScale IBM Db2.
-Scripts de instalação, disponíveis no GitHub, baseiam-se na arquitetura do que a equipe usou para uma típica médias carga de trabalho OLTP.
+Learn from our experience with an enterprise that recently rehosted its IBM DB2 environment on Azure.
+This guide was written by the AzureCAT and DMJ team members who were there: Larry Mead, Benjamin Guinebertière, Alessandro Vozza, and Jonathon Frost.
+They describe the steps they took during this migration.
+Their findings were reviewed by members of the IBM Db2 pureScale team.
+Installation scripts, available on GitHub, are based on the architecture that the team used for a typical medium-sized OLTP workload.

-### <a name="install-tmaxsoft-openframe-on-azurehttpsazuremicrosoftcomresourcesinstall-tmaxsoft-openframe-on-azure"></a>[Instalar o TmaxSoft OpenFrame no Azure](https://azure.microsoft.com/resources/install-tmaxsoft-openframe-on-azure/)
+### <a name="install-tmaxsoft-openframe-on-azurehttpsazuremicrosoftcomresourcesinstall-tmaxsoft-openframe-on-azure"></a>[Install TmaxSoft OpenFrame on Azure](https://azure.microsoft.com/resources/install-tmaxsoft-openframe-on-azure/)

-Modernize sua infraestrutura em escala de nuvem.
-TmaxSoft OpenFrame facilita a seus ativos de mainframe existentes de lift- and -shift-los para o Azure.
-Neste artigo, Read de Steve (AzureCAT) e Manoj Aerroju (TmaxSoft) explicam como configurar um ambiente OpenFrame adequado para desenvolvimento, demonstrações, testes e cargas de trabalho de produção.
+Modernize your infrastructure at cloud scale.
+TmaxSoft OpenFrame makes it easy to lift your existing mainframe assets and shift them to Azure.
+In this paper, Steve Read (AzureCAT) and Manoj Aerroju (TmaxSoft) explain how to set up an OpenFrame environment suitable for development, demos, testing, and production workloads.

-### <a name="ibm-mainframe-to-microsoft-azure-reference-architecturehttpswwwastadiacomwhitepaperibm-mainframe-to-microsoft-azure"></a>[Mainframe IBM para arquitetura de referência do Microsoft Azure](https://www.astadia.com/whitepaper/ibm-mainframe-to-microsoft-azure)
+### <a name="ibm-mainframe-to-microsoft-azure-reference-architecturehttpswwwastadiacomwhitepaperibm-mainframe-to-microsoft-azure"></a>[IBM mainframe to Microsoft Azure reference architecture](https://www.astadia.com/whitepaper/ibm-mainframe-to-microsoft-azure)

-Este white paper reflete que astadia 's mais de 25 anos de experiência de modernização de plataforma do mainframe.
-Eles explicam os benefícios e desafios dos esforços de modernização.
-Este guia fornece uma visão geral de mainframe IBM e uma arquitetura de referência de mainframe para o Azure da IBM.
-Ele também fornece uma visão a metodologia de sucesso Astadia.
+This white paper reflects Astadia’s more than 25 years of mainframe platform modernization expertise.
+They explain the benefits and challenges of modernization efforts.
+This guide gives an overview of the IBM mainframe and an IBM mainframe-to-Azure reference architecture.
+It also provides a look at the Astadia success methodology.

-### <a name="deploying-mainframe-applications-to-microsoft-azurehttpswwwmicrofocuscommediawhite-paperdeployingmainframeapplicationstomicrosoftazurewppdf"></a>[Implantando aplicativos de mainframe para o Microsoft Azure](https://www.microfocus.com/media/white-paper/deploying_mainframe_applications_to_microsoft_azure_wp.pdf)
+### <a name="deploying-mainframe-applications-to-microsoft-azurehttpswwwmicrofocuscommediawhite-paperdeploying_mainframe_applications_to_microsoft_azure_wppdf"></a>[Deploying mainframe applications to Microsoft Azure](https://www.microfocus.com/media/white-paper/deploying_mainframe_applications_to_microsoft_azure_wp.pdf)

-Soluções do Micro Focus liberá-lo das restrições de mainframe proprietárias hardware e software.
-Neste guia, Micro Focus explica como implantar o COBOL e PL / eu aplicativos executados em mainframes IBM para a nuvem em vez disso.
+Solutions from Micro Focus free you from the constraints of proprietary mainframe hardware and software.
+In this guide, Micro Focus explains how to deploy your COBOL and PL/I applications running in IBM mainframes to the cloud instead.

-### <a name="breathe-new-life-into-mainframeshttpswwwinfosyscommodernizationpagesbreathe-new-life-mainframesaspx"></a>[Dar vida nova aos mainframes](https://www.infosys.com/modernization/Pages/breathe-new-life-mainframes.aspx)
+### <a name="breathe-new-life-into-mainframeshttpswwwinfosyscomservicesmodernizationbreathe-new-life-mainframeshtml"></a>[Breathe new life into mainframes](https://www.infosys.com/services/modernization/breathe-new-life-mainframes.html)

- Mainframes são cada vez mais desafiadores para empresas para manter.
-Este white paper Infosys e Microsoft destaca a estratégia vencedora para migração de mainframe com êxito.
-Casos de uso e exemplos ilustram as opções.
+ Mainframes are increasingly challenging for business to maintain.
+This white paper by Infosys and Microsoft highlights the winning strategy for successful mainframe migration.
+Use cases and examples illustrate the options.